gchang12/portfolio/.krita/digipaint-for-beginners.md

 Color Palette
 =============
-Container where you store and organize colors history and list are temporary repos
+Container where you store and organize colors history and list are temporary repos for color.
 Color palette configuration is more permanent
 Each square representing a color is called a `swatch` One can make a new palette by clicking on the rubix square in the 'Palette' Docker